 e) If there aren’t enough comprehensive teams to create a higher skilled division all the teams in the high division must reach a consensus how the divisions should be relegated.

 f) If there aren’t enough comprehensive teams to maintain an intermediate division (any division between the highest and lowest divisions), all the remaining teams with winning records of .600 or higher will be relegated up and all the remaining teams with winning records below .600 will be relegated down.

 g) The formula for calculating a team’s winning percentage is: (# of wins + (# of ties ÷ 2)) ÷ # of games played = winning percentage.
-Only regulation and playoff games are used in this calculation.
-Exhibition games are not included.
+Regulation, exhibition and playoff games are used in this calculation.